 Linux borrows unused memory for disk caching to optimize performance, but this memory can be given back immediately if needed by a process.
 Because cache memory is temporarily on loan, DigitalOcean does not report memory used for caching as used memory.
 On DigitalOcean, used memory is calculated by subtracting free memory and memory used for caching from the total memory amount.
 Other utilities like

 top, however, may include cache as used memory.

 Disk I/O, or input/output, is a measure of how much read and write activity the server’s disks are experiencing.
-This is expressed in terms of MB/s, or megabytes per second.
+This is expressed in MB/s, or megabytes per second.